 - Delete the trace string from the Log Detail Level for your server.

-Note: Ensure that you have set the Maximum trace file size (recommendation: 20MB) as well as the number of historical trace files (recommendation: 20) to an appropriate value.
+Note: Ensure that you have set the Maximum trace file size (recommendation: 20MB) and the number of historical trace files (recommendation: 20) to an appropriate value.
 You can find those values at Servers > Application Servers > server_name > Diagnostic Trace Service.

 Collect the general troubleshooting information as described in Collect troubleshooting data for the IBM Business Process Manager products.